MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/universal-resource-scheduling-for-field-service.md

 Navigate to **Resource Scheduling > Booking Statuses**

-See the image below for the recommended out-of-the-box values.
+See the following screenshot for the recommended out-of-the-box values.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Booking Statuses](media/scheduling-booking-status-fs.png)